Infineon/mtb-example-xmc-ccu8-capture/README.md

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
 For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+## Design and Implementation

+This example shows how the CCU8 peripheral of the XMC MCU works.
+It consists of two slices: the first slice is configured to generate a PWM output signal.
+This signal is used in the second slice, which captures the timer value at every rising edge and falling edge of the capture trigger signal.
+In addition, two source events to capture the signal are defined.
+'Event 0'  triggers a capture on the rising edge; 'Event 1'  triggers a capture on the falling edge.
+These two events are continuously monitored in the `main` function to detect and show the captured value and reset the events.

 ## Related Resources